-Once membership has been approved by the WANO Governing Board, the new Member will be required to sign a copy of the WANO Charter.
+Once membership has been approved by the WANO Governing Board, the new member will be required to sign the WANO Charter.
 This signature will formally signal admission to the Association and symbolises a commitment to uphold the mission of the Association, and meet the membership obligations.
 A copy of this signed Charter is to be lodged with the Company Secretary.

-If the WANO Governing Board does not approve the application for Membership, the Regional Governing Board and the prospective Member will be notified of the decision in writing by the Company Secretary.
+If the WANO Governing Board does not approve the application for membership, the Regional Governing Board and the prospective member will be notified of the decision in writing by the Company Secretary.
 The WANO Governing Board may provide the rationale for the decision, but this is not required.

 Ending WANO Support or Membership

 Any Member may request to withdraw from WANO voluntarily by letter to the Regional Centre, (or to London in the case of Category 5 Members).
-This is most likely to occur upon exit from the nuclear business as an Owner or Operator, such as when all of a Member’s units are decommissioned.
+This is most likely to occur upon exit from the nuclear business as an Owner or Operator, such as when all of a member’s units are decommissioned.

-WANO support and the Member’s voting rights and obligations to WANO for a specific unit may be ended when the following conditions are met:
+WANO support and the member’s voting rights and obligations to WANO for a specific unit may be ended when the following conditions are met:

 the reactor is defueled (fuel in long-term storage or off site)